gryaklab/mdbench/README.md

 ## Citation

-If you find our benchmark or dataset useful for your work, please cite us with
+If you find our benchmark or dataset useful for your work, consider a ⭐️ and citing us with

 ```bibtex
 @article{bideh2025mdbench,